If you buy an item via this post, we may get a small affiliate fee. Details.

 But there is one thing to remember: when you join the program during Prime Day, you won’t enjoy the 30-day free trial.
 You’ll need to pay right away the selected fee to enter the deals.

 You can join Amazon Prime any time you want.
 However, there are some circumstances when signing up for the program is more justifiable.
 Here are the three scenarios.

 The best approach is to analyze your own needs and shopping plans.

-If you are planning to buy a considerable number of goods in the near future, it’s good to consider joining Prime in order to reduce costs.
+If you are planning to buy a considerable number of goods in the near future, it’s good to consider joining Prime to reduce costs.

-I therefore strongly advise to spend some time on finding out whether the goods you are going to buy are Prime eligible.
+I therefore strongly advise spending some time on finding out whether the goods you are going to buy are Prime eligible.

 Before Christmas and Black Friday

 Even if you don’t have very specific shopping plans, pre-Christmas is usually a time when you’ll buy a lot of goods.

 Signing up for Prime before Christmas, or even earlier – before Black Friday – will surely let you save a lot on shipping.

 Add a couple of family movies watched during Christmas time, and the cost of the membership can be quickly balanced with savings.